New Scientist presents 'Meet the Low Carbon Pioneers'

 When it comes to greenhouse gas emissions, it’s easy to focus on coal-fired power plants and internal combustion engines.
 They produce plenty of carbon dioxide, but another major source is less well known: the manufacture of cement and concrete.

 “The cement manufacturers are the second largest emitters of CO2 in the world,” says Tom Schuler, who is president and CEO of Solidia Technologies ® in Piscataway, New Jersey.
-“They produce 5 to 7 per cent of all the CO2 that’s emitted.”
+“They produce 5-7% of all the CO2 that’s emitted.”

 That is partly due to the sheer scale of the industry, says Schuler.
 “Concrete is the most used material on the planet after water.”
 And the chemical processes involved in making cement and concrete have always emitted carbon dioxide.
 Now Solidia has a way to rein that in.